YingjingLu/721-P3-Constraints/P3DesignDoc.md

 ### Constraint Storage Definition
 >catalog/postgres/pg_constraint.h

-This is the definition of what information of what a constraint information should be stored.
+This is the definition of what information of what a const raint information should be stored.
 The constraints are stored in forms of table and the row definition is also defined here.

 ```C++
 // data layout of the PG_constraint table